Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 My number 1 learning was that if you’re going to complete a project at high speed, you have to get the foundations right.
 That meant spending a significant amount of time early on making sure that everybody knew what they had to do, and creating a central project spreadsheet that acted as our guide.
 This extra time spent early on enabled us to work much more quickly throughout the rest of the week."

 If you’ve got a reasonable depth of professional experience, you should be able to think of a strong example to use for this.
-It could be almost anything - a bug that was affecting bookings, a colleague suffering from low motivation, a bottleneck in the operations process, etc.
+It could be almost anything: a bug that was affecting bookings, a colleague suffering from low motivation, a bottleneck in the operations process, etc.

 The important thing is to show that you took action when it wasn’t really your responsibility.
-This shows that you’re not someone that looks the other way, you take pride in the company you work for, and are ready to step in and fix things.
+This shows that you’re not someone who looks the other way, you take pride in the company you work for, and are ready to step in and fix things.

-If you’re still fairly junior you could even use an example from one of the part-time jobs you may have had in the last few years.
-The qualities the interviewer is looking for - initiative, problem-solving abilities, creativity - can still be demonstrated in, say, a job waiting tables.
+If you’re still fairly junior, you could even use an example from one of the part-time jobs you may have had in the last few years.
+The qualities the interviewer is looking for (initiative, problem-solving abilities, creativity) can still be demonstrated in, say, a job waiting tables.

 Let’s see how in the example answer below.